 Our pre-clinical and clinical data, other information and procedures relating to a drug candidate may not be sufficient to support approval by the FDA or any other U.S. or foreign regulatory authority, or regulatory interpretation of these data and procedures may be unfavorable.
 Our efforts to take advantage of expedited regulatory pathways for serious or life-threatening illnesses to secure marketing authorization more quickly may not be successful.
 We may not be able to demonstrate that our product candidates provide a benefit over existing therapies and, when used in combination with other therapies, we may not be able to demonstrate that our product candidates contributed to any observed effect.
 We cannot be certain that any NDA we submit will be approved by the FDA for full or accelerated approval on a timely basis, if at all.
 Securing accelerated approval requires demonstrating a meaningful therapeutic benefit over available existing treatments.
 Accelerated approvals are based upon a surrogate endpoint that is reasonably likely to predict clinical benefit, or on a clinical endpoint that can be measured earlier than irreversible morbidity or mortality, that is reasonably likely to predict an effect on irreversible morbidity or mortality or other clinical benefit, taking into account the severity, rarity, or prevalence of the condition and the availability or lack of alternative treatments.
 If approved, the FDA will require post-marketing studies to verify clinical benefit.
 Failure to conduct required post-approval studies, or confirm a clinical benefit, will allow the FDA to withdraw the drug from the market on an expedited basis.
-Indeed, companies have previously withdrawn approved indications following failure to confirm a clinical benefit for their products, including for PI3K inhibitors.
-Moreover, in recent years, the accelerated approval pathway has come under significant FDA and public scrutiny.
-Accordingly, the FDA may be more conservative in granting accelerated approval or, if granted, may be more
+Indeed, companies have previously withdrawn approval pathway has come under significant FDA and public scrutiny.
+Accordingly, the FDA may be more conservative in granting accelerated approval or, if granted, may be more apt to withdrawal approval if clinical benefit is not confirmed.
+There may also be legislative or regulatory changes to the accelerated approval pathway which may